carriehuangjy/Kiddivax_scripts/Pilot_study/data/readme.md

 ## Usage

-These datasets is used for pilot studies and main studies.
+These datasets is used for pilot studies.
 Please refer to the individual dataset files for specific details and column descriptions.